toninodigiacomo/OpenWRT/README.md

  - *The working directory can be configured in ***/etc/config/adguardhome****
  - *An ***init.d*** script is provided at ***/etc/init.d/adguardhome***.*

 The default configured working directory will mean query logs and statistics will be lost on a reboot.
-To avoid this you should configure a persistent storage path such as /opt or /mnt with external storage and update the working directory accordingly.
+To avoid this we should configure a persistent storage path such as /opt or /mnt with external storage and update the working directory accordingly.

 To have AdGuard Home automatically start on boot and to start the service:
 ```